Thursday, April 16, 2020

 CRUISE INTO TERROR.
 ABC Television, USA, 1978, color, 100 min.
 Directed by Bruce Kessler.
 Written by Michael Braverman.
 Cinematography by Arch Dalzell.
 Music by Gerald Fried.
 Starring Hugh O' Brian.
 Stella Stevens.
 Dirk Benedict, Frank Converse, John Forsythe, Lee Meriwether, Marshall Thompson, Jo Ann Harris, Christopher George, Lynda Day George, Roger E. Mosely, and Ray Milland.

-Yes, I do flinch when having to justify this inclusion, an Aaron Spelling Productions "Made-for-TV" thriller affectionately nick-named by fan's, Satan's Love Boat.
-And yet, I could argue that Cruise Into Terror is an entertaining swim in the memory ocean, while being sometimes scary and frequently hilarious, especially with all that period hair and clothing on display.
+Yes, I flinch when having to justify this inclusion, an Aaron Spelling Productions "Made-for-TV" thriller affectionately nick-named Satan's Love Boat.
+And yet I could argue that Cruise Into Terror is an entertaining swim in the memory ocean, while being at times both scary and hilarious, especially with all that period hair and clothing.
 It also boasts a star-studded Seventies cast of up-and-comers, fading also-rans, and long-in-the-tooth veterans.
-The focus here is the discovery of an eerie sarcophagus, found on board a small dilapidated cruise ship, which seems to be taking possession of the passengers minds, effecting their behavior in most peculiar ways.
-Inside the stone coffin just might be something the devil himself has spawned, and it freakishly "breathes!"
+The focus here is the discovery of an eerie sarcophagus, found on board a small dilapidated cruise ship, which seems to be taking possession of the passengers minds, influencing their behavior in most peculiar ways.
+Inside the stone coffin just might be something the devil himself has spawned--and it freakishly "breathes!"

 * * * * * * * * * *